-Plaintiffs respectfully move the Court for entry of a temporary restraining order under Federal Rules of Civil Procedure 7(b) and 65, and Local Rule 65.1.
-Plaintiffs submit the accompanying joint brief in support of both this motion and their forthcoming motion for preliminary injunction, and show the Court as follows:
+Plaintiffs respectfully move the Court for entry of a preliminary injunction under Federal Rules of Civil Procedure 7(b) and 65, and Local Rule 65.1.
+Plaintiffs submit a joint brief, Dkt.
+No. 3, in support of both this motion their motion for temporary restraining order, Dkt.
+No. 2, and show the Court as follows:

 - 1. Plaintiffs seek to enjoin Defendants from enforcing Chapter 20, Article I, Section 20-1 of the Greensboro Code of Ordinances, which prohibits "aggressive" solicitation within the city.
 See Compl.
 Ex.
 A, Dkt.
 1-1. - 2.
 Section 20-1 took effect on July 24, 2018 and remains in effect. - 3.
 In support of this motion, Plaintiffs are contemporaneously filing a brief in support and associated evidentiary attachments. - 4.
-Plaintiffs request oral argument on this motion, so long as any argument may be scheduled in time to receive temporary injunctive relief before the Greensboro
+Plaintiffs request oral argument on this motion, so long as any argument may be scheduled in time to receive temporary or preliminary injunctive relief before the

-Case 1:18-cy-00686 Document 2 Filed 08/08/18 Page 1 of 4
+Case 1:18-cy-00686 Document 4 Filed 08/08/18 Page 1 of 4

-City Council's meeting on August 21, 2018, at which time the City Council will have an opportunity to voluntarily repeal the challenged ordinance.
+Greensboro City Council's meeting on August 21, 2018, at which time the City Council will have an opportunity to voluntarily repeal the challenged ordinance.

-- 5. Plaintiffs are serving City Attorney Tom Carruthers, counsel for Defendant, with copies of all of today's filings and request a temporary restraining order only after Defendants have been given an opportunity to be heard.
-However, due to the immediate and ongoing nature of the harm challenged in this lawsuit and the fact that Defendants and defense counsel have been aware of Plaintiffs' specific threat of litigation over Section 20-1 for more than a month before its enactment, Plaintiffs request that the Court permit Defendants to be heard during oral argument or submit a brief during oral argument rather than first requiring written response be made according to the usual deadlines for responses to motions. - 6.
-As fully explained in the brief in support of their motions, Plaintiffs will show that they are likely to succeed on the merits of their claims, they are likely to suffer immediate, irreparable harm in the absence of preliminary relief, the balance of equities tips in their favor, and injunctive relief is in the public interest.
+- 5. Plaintiffs will serve City Attorney Tom Carruthers, counsel for Defendant, with copies of all of today's filings and request a preliminary injunction only after Defendants have been given an opportunity to be heard. - 6.
+As fully explained in the brief in support of their motions, Plaintiffs will show that they are likely to succeed on the merits of their claims, they are likely to suffer irreparable harm in the absence of preliminary relief, the balance of equities tips in their favor, and injunctive relief is in the public interest. - 7.
+By separate motion, Dkt.
+No. 2, Plaintiffs have respectfully moved this Court to temporarily enjoin the city from enforcing or giving any effect to Section 20-1 of the Greensboro City Code through August 21, when the City Council will have an opportunity to repeal Section 20-1 at its regularly scheduled meeting.

-Therefore, Plaintiffs respectfully move this Court to temporarily enjoin the city from enforcing or giving any effect to Section 20-1 of the Greensboro City Code through August 21, when the City Council will have an opportunity to repeal Section 20-1 at its regularly scheduled meeting.
-If Section 20-1 remains in effect after the Council's August 21 meeting, Plaintiffs ask this Court by separate motion to issue a preliminary injunction effective August 21, preventing the city from enforcing or giving any effect to Section 20-1 for the duration of this action.
+Wherefore, if Section 20-1 remains in effect after the Council's August 21 meeting, Plaintiffs ask this Court to issue a preliminary injunction effective August 21, preventing the city from enforcing or giving any effect to Section 20-1 for the duration of this action.